 Those wishing to major in a modern language or literature must upon admission have a baccalaureate degree with a major in that modern language or have a minimum of 18 advanced hours, or the equivalent in language proficiency and course content.

-Students pursuing the M.A. in Modern Languages with concentration in French or in Spanish are required to take 15 hrs in the core MODL courses and 21 hrs in their concentration.
+Modern Languages (French; Spanish) Students pursuing the M.A. in Modern Languages with concentration in French or in Spanish are required to take a minimum of 9 hours in the core MODL courses along with 27 hours in their concentration or alternatively a maximum of 12 hours in the core MODL courses and 24 hours in their concentration.
 All students are required to take MODL 5304.

 A knowledge of a second foreign language will be required, including listening, speaking, reading and writing skills as demonstrated by the successful completion of two semesters of coursework at the second-year level, MODL 5301, or by an appropriate examination.